Last Updated on

 These hinges are quite often used for patio doors or french doors, where you want to be able to fold the door right back, rather than have that annoying wasted space behind a partially open door.
 The only negative to these hinges is that due to protruding outwards of the frame, they aren’t the most visually pleasing.

-It may not come as any surprise that a T-Hinge is, in fact, a hinge shaped as the letter ’T’, but turned on its side.
+It may not come as any surprise that a T-Hinge is, in fact, a hinge shaped like a letter ’T’, but turned on its side.
 Not only do these kinds of hinges have a visual charm to them, but they’re also ideal for particularly wide doors, or more commonly, gates.

 These hinges come in a variety of lengths, right up to 600mm and more if required.
 This allows the hinge to reach far across the width of a gate or door to provide support right up to its centre, allowing it to be properly braced without any sagging.
 Aside from their practical abilities, they’re also favoured in barn or cottage style properties for their quirky rustic charm.